fairlearn/fairlearn-proposals/documentation/STRUCTURE.md

     - We already have the examples gallery thanks to Adrin's work on sphinx-gallery: https://fairlearn.readthedocs.io/en/latest/index.html There will be plenty of work to convert existing notebooks to case studies (or user guides) as mentioned in earlier sections.
 If this is very laborious we can consider shortcuts for the short-term such as linking to GitHub notebooks, or using a Jupyter plugin for sphinx.
     - Related: Document notebook development process (see separate section below)
 1. Write remaining content for all of them.
 1. We need to find a way to present the dashboard in a website where it can't be interactive.
-Perhaps with screenshots for the user guides, but the case studies are downloadable as Jupyter notebooks.
+Perhaps with screenshots for the user guides, but the example notebooks are downloadable as Jupyter notebooks.
 [Could we perhaps pre-calculate all metrics and show the interactive dashboard in the example notebooks?
 There may be a sphinx extension for typescript]
 1. integrate landing page (will be provided by a designer), everything else from the Fairlearn project repositories
 1. add style template from ?
 1. deploy through fairlearn.org